taoo0316/taoo0316.github.io/_pages/about.md

   - /about.html
 ---

-🧠 Hi there, I am Wentao.
+Hi there, I am Wentao.
 I am a computer science student a [Yale-NUS College](https://www.yale-nus.edu.sg/), the leading liberal arts college in Asia.
 There, I was able to take classes across disciplines and academic traditions, which helped me become a more methodical thinker, learner and communicator.

-📫 How to reach me: zhu.wentao[at]u[dot]yale-nus[dot]edu[dot]sg.
+I will be applying for master's programs in data science/machine learning in 2024.

 Check out what projects I have been up to!